 PRENUP PLANNING CONSULTATION.
 Your attorney will schedule a call with you to explore the terms to include in your prenup that will best fit your needs, and answer any questions you may have.
 This conversation is a critical part of the process because your input is what allows us to draft a custom agreement for your specific situation.

 FAST TURNAROUND.
-Your draft will be completed and sent to you for review within five (5) business days after we get all of the information we need to prepare your customized premarital agreement.
+Your draft will be completed and sent to you for review within 10 business days after we get all of the information we need to prepare your customized premarital agreement.
+In a hurry?
+Need it faster?

 PRENUP REVIEW CONSULTATION.
 After you and your fiancé have had the opportunity to read and discuss your prenuptial agreement, you will schedule a follow-up call with your attorney.
 During this call your attorney will answer any questions, make sure you understand the document, and discuss any changes that may be needed.